 Besides visiting restaurants and getting a real taste of the Icelandic cuisine, we will go shopping together for local ingredients and cooking meals on our campervan’s grill.

-In total we will travel approx. 1300km with a daily distance ranging from 150-400 km.
+In total we will travel approx. 1650 km with a daily distance ranging from 120-380 km.
 Iceland has very good quality concrete roads all along the trip.

-In one camp we can handle a maximum of 14 guests at the same time (7 vans).
-Solo travelers, groups of friends and couples usually mixed nationalities.
+To one trip we can welcome a maximum of 24 guests at the same time (12 vans).
+Solo travelers, groups of friends and couples are all welcome.

 All the photos and videos you see are from our previous camps.
 We produce high-quality content of all our camps, which you will receive after returning home to remember all the amazing memories.

-Depending on spending habits your budget for the trip should range from 400-700 EUR.
-For reference, a meal in a restaurant is between 20-50 EUR, petrol for the trip will be approx. 120 EUR, entry to thermal bath is maximum 40 EUR in Mitvan – this is an optional program for the trip.
+Depending on spending habits your budget for the trip should range from 500-900 EUR.
+For reference, a meal in a restaurant is between 40-50 EUR, petrol for the trip will be approx. 250 EUR, entry to thermal bath is ~40 EUR in Mývatn – this is an optional program for the trip.

 The program is subject to change at any times.
 The final itinerary depends on current weather conditions, swell, tidal movements, the group’s surfing skills and stamina.